phantruongminhdang/phantruongminhdang/README.md

 ## About me
 - 🏫 I'm currently a student at FPT University - Ho Chi Minh City Campus
 - 📖 My major is Software Engineering
-- 👀 I’m interested in coding, cooking, gaming and everything.
+- 👀 I’m interested in coding, gaming, listening to music and everything.
 - 💞️ I don't have a quote, still breathing makes me stronger everyday.
 - 🎁 Thank you for your time and attention if you are still reading this profile.
 ## Tech Stack